koopjs/koop-provider-s3-select/README.md

 {
   "koopProviderS3Select": {
     "s3Path": "my-default-bucket", // default path
-    "stores": {
+    "ttl": 300, // The TTL option is measured in seconds, it will be used to set the cache expiration entry "stores": {
       "my-store-key": {
         "s3Path": "my-other-bucket/a-folder", // specific path for this store